 You can take a shower with the gauze as is and it is ok to leave it on the skin up to one week.

 **Gauze should be washed with water in advance to avoid the stimulation of gauze itself and antiseptic.

 Even if your skin looks so bad, you don’t apply anything or don’t put bandages on.
 Just dry it.

 However, this method defied conventional wisdom.
-It was a big surprise for me because skin was generated the fastest than any other treatments.
+It was a big surprise for me because the skin was generated the fastest than any other treatment.

 During TSW, you sometimes feel shivering cold.

 However, to stay in blankets or thick top covers or